Multiple Choice Questions based Multi-Interest Policy Learning for Conversational Recommendation: Experiments

 \subsubsection{Parameters Setting}

 We randomly split each dataset for training, validation and test with the ratio of $7:1.5:1.5$.
-We implement our model based on Pytorch and DGL.
 The embedding dimension is set as 64, while the batch size as $128$.
 We recommend top $K=10$ items or ask $k_a=2$ attribute instances in each turn.
 The maximum turn $T$ of conversation is set as $15$.
 We employ the Adam optimizer with the learning rate $1e-4$.
 Discount factor $\gamma$ is set to be $0.999$.
 Following \cite{Unicorn}, we adopt TransE \cite{TransE} via OpenKE \cite{OpenKE} to pretrain the node embeddings in the constructed KG with the training set.
 We construct the global graph based on the training set.
 The numbers of current GNN layers $L_c$ and global GNN layers $L_g$ are set to be $2$ and $1$, respectively.
 We extract user's multiple interests with $M=2$ iterations.
 For the action space, we select $K_p=10$ attribute instances and $K_v=10$ items.
 To maintain a fair comparison, we adopt the same reward settings: $r_{rec\_suc}=1, r_{rec\_fail}=-0.1, r_{ask\_suc}=0.01, r_{ask\_fail}=0.1, r_{quit}=-0.3$.
-We conduct the online training for $10,000$ episodes for all methods.
-We set the maximum number $N_v$ of acceptable items as 2 during the experiment.
+We set the maximum number $N_v$ of acceptable items as 2.
 Other settings are explored in the hyper-parameter analysis.